 The first result was an attorney in downtown Manhattan named Scott Thomas, so I visited his blog and was educated on why publishing my LLC was indeed important, and that he could handle the entire thing for me, for a nominal fee.

-Not only was Mr. Thomas responsive and empathetic to my LLC issue, he’s practicing exactly the type of inbound marketing that I promote through my inbound marketing agency: I had a problem, I Googled it, I found him, I hired him (repeatedly), and now I’m telling other people about my experience.
+Not only was Mr. Thomas responsive and empathetic to my LLC issue, he’s practicing exactly the type of inbound marketing that I promote through my HubSpot consulting: I had a problem, I Googled it, I found him, I hired him (repeatedly), and now I’m telling other people about my experience.

 What business owner wouldn’t want this?
-More importantly, why isn’t everyone doing it?
+More importantly, why isn’t every business doing it?

 Scott graciously agreed to the following interview — I hope you take away some inspiration for your own marketing.